What OpenRouter Does

 The integration story is remarkable in its simplicity.
 If your application already uses the OpenAI SDK, switching to OpenRouter requires changing two things: the base URL and the API key.
 Your existing code, error handling, streaming logic, and function calling all work unchanged.
 This drop-in compatibility is not a marketing claim — it genuinely works for the vast majority of use cases.
 For developers evaluating multiple models during prototyping or building applications that need to route between providers based on cost, speed, or capability, this eliminates weeks of integration work.

-The model catalog has grown to over three hundred models from every major provider — Anthropic, OpenAI, Google, Meta, Mistral, xAI, and dozens of open-source providers.
+The model catalog has grown past four hundred entries spanning every major provider — Anthropic, OpenAI, Google, Meta, Mistral, xAI, DeepSeek, and dozens of open-source labs — along with image, embedding, audio, video, and transcription models that all share the same OpenAI-compatible interface.
 Free models are available for prototyping, including capable options like DeepSeek and Llama variants that cost nothing to use.
 This means you can build and test your entire application without spending a dollar, then switch to paid frontier models when quality matters.
-The catalog is searchable and filterable by capability, pricing, and modality.
+The catalog is searchable and filterable by capability, pricing, modality, and even region or zero-data-retention guarantees.

 Routing features go beyond simple model selection.
 The nitro variant optimizes for fastest throughput when speed matters more than cost.
 The floor variant routes to the cheapest provider for a given model when you want to minimize spending.
 Automatic fallback routing ensures that if one provider is down or rate-limited, your request automatically redirects to an alternative.
 For production applications where downtime is unacceptable, this provider-level resilience is a genuine advantage over going direct to any single provider.